Read Skin Walker, Part 2 Here

 “Did you hear about the girl who was killed several days ago?”
 Asked Nate.

 I immediately shook my head in response.
 “No.” But I had.
+I knew the girl he was referencing.
 I recalled those eyes, her eyes as they stared through me on that morning.

 “Are we back on the black cows, mate?”